dotenv-org/dotenv-org.github.io/docs/integrations/github/actions-nodejs.md

 When the building is complete, you will be granted access to the Vault decryption keys, which you can use to access protected environment variables freely.
 To fetch a key, run `npx dotenv-vault keys ci`, where `ci` represents the environment you wish to use with Vault, like `development` and `production`.

-The prompt will return a long URL starting with `dotenv://:key` and ending in `?environment=` followed by the environment you have selected.
+The prompt will return a long URI starting with `dotenv://:key` and ending in `?environment=` followed by the environment you have selected.

 #### CLI